hungcq83/iCommerce/README.md

 $ cd iCommerce
 $ ./run_all.ssh
 ```
 Wait a few minutes for all 4 apps to start up.
 Once all apps are up running, use below command lines to test (you can also use the Postman collection in this project to test using Postman).
+Service discovery will take about <mark>1-2 mins<mark> to register/discover all the services.

 ## APIs
 ### Audit API